github/docs/content/actions/using-workflows/workflow-commands-for-github-actions.md

 {% warning %}

 **Warning:** Make sure the token you're using is randomly generated and unique for each run.
-As demonstrated in the example below, you can generate a unique hash of your `github.token` for each run.

 {% endwarning %}